TREASURIES-Bonds rise as market adjusts to Fed policy outlook

 "Given those concerns, we expect the Fed will announce a reduction in bond purchases in December," she said.

-The Federal Reserve Bank of New York bought $1.470 billion in Treasury coupons on Friday as part of its $85 billion per month in purchases of Treasuries and mortgage-backed securities.
-It will purchase between $3 billion and $4 billion in notes due 2019 and 2020 on Monday.
+The Fedederal Reserve Bank of New York bought $1.470 billion in Treasury coupons on Friday as part of its $85 billion per month in purchases of Treasuries and mortgage-backed securities.

 For now, Vail said she expected 10-year yields to trade in a range with 2.75 percent being the middle of the range.

-Thirty -year bonds climbed 21/32 in price as their yields eased to 3.77 percent from 3.81 percent late on Thursday.
+Thirty -year bonds climbed 24/32 as their yields eased to 3.77 percent from 3.81 percent late on Thursday.

+Investors also contemplated whether concern by Fed members over still-low inflation may have been a determining factor behind Wednesday's decision to continue its stimulus.

+St. Louis President James Bullard said in an interview on Bloomberg TV that the Fed could scale back its purchases at its October policy meeting if data pointed to a stronger economy.

 The Treasury will sell $97 billion in new two-year, five-year and seven-year debt next week.